 Sea farm for Belgian mussels

-With an innovative sea farm off the Belgian coast, Westdiep, aims to meet the growing demand for sustainable protein-rich food.
+With an innovative sea farm off the Belgian coast, Sea farm Westdiep, aims to meet the growing demand for sustainable protein-rich food.
 Research has shown that the Belgian North Sea is suitable for cultivating mussels.
-With the necessary permits, we started building the first phase of the first sea farm in Belgium.
+With the necessary permits, we started building the first commercial sea farm in Belgium.

 First commercial sea farm in Belgium

 As a retailer, we are actively working on innovative solutions to meet the growing demand for balanced and sustainable protein sources.
 In that context, we also strongly believe in the potential of the Belgian North Sea for the local cultivation of mussels, oysters and seaweed.
 In early 2022, we started developing the first commercial sea farm off the Belgian coast: sea farm Westdiep.
 A project that will benefit both biodiversity and employment.

 Sea farm Westdiep is located off the coast of Nieuwpoort and Koksijde in project zone C, as foreseen in the Marine Spatial Plan.
 In the start-up phase, we will only use a quarter of this zone.
 The zone is particularly well suited for the production of mussels, oysters and seaweed thanks to the presence of numerous nutrients and the good water quality.
 To ensure the safety of all boats, the sea farm is clearly demarcated and we installed a safety platform that monitors 24/7 traffic at sea in Zone C.